Tuguegarao City Science High School: Senior High School

-The Senior High School only offers one Academic track—specifically, the Science, Technology, Engineering, and Mathematics (STEM) strand.
-It follows the curriculum defined by the Department of Education for the specific strand.
+In the previous curriculum, the Senior High School offered only one strand—specifically, the Science, Technology, Engineering, and Mathematics (STEM) strand.
+It followed the curriculum defined by the Department of Education for the specific strand.

+Recently, the academic year 2026–2027 saw the Senior High School adopting three electives in line with the newly implemented Strengthened Senior High School (SSHS) Curriculum: Allied Health Sciences, Engineering, and Social Sciences.
+These electives are separated into the four sections of Grade 11, with Aristotle under Social Sciences, Socrates under Engineering, and both Democritus and Galenus under Allied Health Sciences.

 Sections

 The Tuguegarao City Science High School divides Grades 7 through 10 into four sections per grade level, with each section having no more than 40 students, resulting in a total not exceeding 160 students per batch.
-In the Senior High School, the students enrolled are sorted into three sections.
+In the Senior High School, the students enrolled are sorted into four sections for Grade 11 and three sections for Grade 12.
 Every section has its own homeroom adviser and bears the name of a notable physicist, chemist, mathematician, or philosopher celebrated for their significant and lasting contributions to their respective fields.